Stock Analysis on Net

 Net Operating Revenues

-The net operating revenues exhibited a consistent upward trend over the analyzed five-year period.
-Starting from approximately $33.0 billion in 2020, revenues increased each year, reaching about $47.1 billion by the end of 2024.
-This represents a steady annual growth, indicating continuous expansion in the company’s sales or service income.
+The net operating revenues have demonstrated a consistent upward trend over the five-year period.
+Starting at approximately 33,014 million US dollars in 2020, revenues increased steadily each year, reaching 47,061 million US dollars by 2024.
+This reflects a sustained growth trajectory in the company's top-line performance, with no observed declines or interruptions in this trend.

 Economic Profit